 - Experienced advisers can help plan your academic program and answer questions about the various aspects of applying to medical school.

-- Pre-medical advisers will help you choose classes that are helpful in preparing for the Medical College Admission Test (MCAT), generally taken at the end of the junior year (spring or summer, prior to application to medical school).
+- Pre-medical advisers will help you choose classes that are helpful in preparing for the Medical College Admission Test (MCAT), generally taken either at the end of the junior or senior year (spring or summer, prior to application to medical school).

 - UNCG alumni have gone on to medical careers including: